kubernetes/enhancements/keps/sig-api-machinery/1281-network-proxy/README.md

 ## Definitions

-- **Master Network** An IP reachable network space which contains the master components, such as Kubernetes API Server, Connectivity Proxy and ETCD server.
+- **Control Plane Network** An IP reachable network space which contains the control plane components, such as Kubernetes API Server, Connectivity Proxy and ETCD server.
 - **Node Network** An IP reachable network space which contains all the clusters Nodes, for alpha.
-Worth noting that the Node Network may be completely disjoint from the Master network.
+Worth noting that the Node Network may be completely disjoint from the Control Plane network.
-It may have overlapping IP addresses to the Master Network or other means of network isolation.
+It may have overlapping IP addresses to the Control Plane Network or other means of network isolation.
-Direct IP routability between cluster and master networks should not be assumed.
+Direct IP routability between cluster and control plane networks should not be assumed.
 Later version may relax the all node requirement to some.
 - **KAS** Kubernetes API Server, responsible for serving the Kubernetes API to clients.
 - **KMS** Key Management Service, plugins for secrets encryption key management
 - **Egress Selector** A component built into the KAS which provides a golang dialer for outgoing connection requests.
 The dialer provided depends on NetworkContext information.
-- **Konnectivity Server** The proxy server which runs in the master network.
+- **Konnectivity Server** The proxy server which runs in the control plane network.
 It has a secure channel established to the cluster network.
 It could work on either a HTTP Connect mechanism or gRPC.
 If the former it would exposes a gRPC interface to KAS to provide connectivity service.